 Hanging up the hammocks

-In May 2014, staff of the Macquarie Street Portfolio of Sydney Living Museums all joined in to hang the hammocks, retiring the old well-worn versions to boxes.
+In May 2014, staff in the City Museums Portfolio all joined in to hang the hammocks, retiring the old well-worn versions to boxes.
 Now a few more generations of museum visitors can lie down and swing in a hammock to enjoy the convict dormitory experience.